 The top reason students don't receive financial aid is that they never apply!
 We encourage all students to complete the Free Application for Federal Student Aid.
 By completing the FAFSA, you'll also be considered for UMUC scholarships.
 Learn more about federal financial aid and other ways to finance your education, including military and veterans benefits if you qualify.

 3. Submit Your Transcripts

-For undergraduate applicants, our admissions counselors can review unofficial transcripts to give you a tentative transfer credit evaluation.
+For undergraduate applicants, our admissions advisors can review unofficial transcripts to give you a tentative transfer credit evaluation.
 All applicants are required to submit official transcripts right away for admissions purposes.
 After we evaluate your official transcripts, you'll have a roadmap for the classes left in your degree.

 4. Register for Classes

-Even if your official transcript evaluation is still in the works, our admissions counselors can help you choose your first classes so you can hit the ground running.
+Even if your official transcript evaluation is still in the works, our admissions advisors can help you choose your first classes so you can hit the ground running.
 Learn more about registering for your first semester.